saltyhotdog/BattletechIssueTracker/README.md

 ## Process

-### 0. Request access to pivate repo
+### 0. Request access to private repo

-If you don't have access to the private code repository please open an issue with the "Access Request" tag.
+If you don't have access to the private code repository, please open an issue with the "Access Request" tag.

 You must have examples on your github of mods you've made for Battletech and be in good standing with the community.